cms-dev/cms/docs/Detailed timing configuration.rst

 #. all contestants will start and end the contest at the same time
    (unless otherwise decided by the admins during the contest for fairness reasons);
-#. each contestant will start the contest at the time she decide.
+#. each contestant will start the contest at the time they decide.

 The first situation is that we will refer to as a fixed-window contest, whereas we will refer to the second situation as